Rooftop terrace overlooking the river from Cap-à-l'Aigle

 From our chalets, several destinations are reachable within minutes:

-- Tadoussac and whale watching: 1 h 15 east
+• Tadoussac and whale watching: about 1 h east

 Marina and water activities